evilstickman/stripe-example/README.md

 ## A Note on Security

-As Stripe is a payments platform, user security will be high on the list of priorities for developers using Backand to drive a Stripe integration.
+As Stripe and PayPal are payments platforms, user security will be high on the list of priorities for developers using Backand to drive a payments integration.
 Below are a few notes on the security concerns associated with a payments platform, and details on how Backand addresses these issues.

 #### PCI DSS Compliance